astronomer/docs/astro/secrets-backend.md

         token_max_ttl=24h
     ```

 3. Add the policy you created to your AppRole.
+See [Associate Policies to Auth Methods](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-policies#associate-policies-to-auth-methods).
 4. Retrieve the `role-id` and `secret-id` for your AppRole by running the following commands:

     ```sh